learn-software-engineering/learn-software-engineering/content/programming/0300-oop/0306-associations.en.md

 type: docs
 authors: ["jnonino"]
 series: ["Programming"]
-nav_weight: 307
+nav_weight: 306
-title: "Associations, aggregations, and compositions"
+title: "Associations, Aggregations, and Compositions"
-date: 2023-04-14
+date: 2023-10-11
 tags: ["oop", "object-oriented", "associations", "aggregation", "composition", "uml"]
 images:
-  - /images/banners/content/programming/0300-oop/object-oriented-programming.png
+  - /images/banners/content/programming/0300-oop/0306-associations.en.png
 ---

 Understanding relationships between classes is vital for designing robust and maintainable systems.
 This article, will explore three types of relationships: Associations, Aggregations, and Compositions.
 We'll look into their definitions, differences, and applications, providing examples in Python and using UML diagrams.